 - Willful violation of any published, adopted student conduct regulation;

 - Conduct which substantially disrupts, impedes, or interferes with school operation;

 - Conduct which endangers the safety or substantially impinges on or invades the rights of others;

 - Conduct which constitutes the commission of a felony;

-- Disobedience of an order of a teacher, peace officer, security officer or other school authority if the disobedience results in disorder, disruption or interference with school operation; and
+- Disobedience of an order of a school authority if the disobedience results in disorder, disruption or interference with school operation; and